Table of Content

 8) Dynamic Systems Development Method (DSDM)

-DSDM is a disciplined Agile method with strong governance and user involvement.
-It has fixed time and cost constraints but allows for scope flexibility.
+Dynamic Systems Development Method (DSDM) is a disciplined Agile method with strong governance and user involvement.
+It has fixed time and cost constraints but allows for scope flexibility to prioritise business value delivery.
 It suits projects needing formal standards, like government or enterprise-level work.

 Key Highlights: